 Sediment Particle Size Classifier (Wentworth Scale)

-Includes phi scale and Stokes settling velocity.
+Returns phi (φ) value, class from clay to boulders, and Stokes settling velocity.

 Wentworth Scale A standard classification system for sediment grain size, ranging from clay (<0.0039 mm) to boulder (>256 mm).
 Developed by Chester Wentworth in 1922 and still the global standard in sedimentology.